Heidelberg Town Hall

+Built in 1937 on the traditional lands of the Wurundjeri people, the town hall was designed in the Streamline Moderne style for the Heidelberg City Council by architectural firm Peck & Kemter in association with A.C.
+Leith & Bartlett.

+The building was added to the Victorian Heritage Register on 29 December 2005 in recognition of its architectural significance as "… the greatest and most eloquent expression of the Inter-war brick Moderne style in Victoria"; and was also added to non-statutory lists by the Victorian branch of the National Trust on 17 February 1983 and the now defunct Register of the National Estate on 30 June 1992.

+History

+The former Shire of Heidelberg experienced rapid suburbanisation during the 1930s and the City of Heidelberg was proclaimed in 1934.
+The increased population and expanded range of municipal services and responsibilities determined the need for a large civic centre that could provide extensive office space for Council staff, as well as Council chambers, and a public hall.
+The town hall was officially opened by the Governor of Victoria, The Lord Huntingfield, in April 1937, three years after Heidelberg became a city.

 The ’Berg

 Not long after the town hall opened the council engaged Bill Glennon to organise public dances on Wednesday and Saturday nights.
-An 18-piece dance band played in the Great Hall, two smaller downstairs rooms– the Streeton and Condor rooms has separate dances each featuring different music styles.
-The Streeton room featured ‘old-time’ music and the Condor Room, Jazz.

-Free buses brought patrons from Melbourne’s Northern suburbs.
-The dances were hugely popular, over 2000 people would attend on a Saturday night.
-Many locals recount meeting their spouses at the ’Berg.

-The dances continued until the 1970’s.
+An 18-piece dance band played in the Great Hall, two smaller downstairs rooms– the Streeton and Condor rooms had separate dances each featuring different music styles.
+The Streeton room featured ‘old-time’ music and the Condor Room, jazz.
+Free buses brought patrons from Melbourne’s northern suburbs.
+The dances were hugely popular, over 2,000 people would attend on a Saturday night.
+Many locals recount meeting their future spouses at the ’Berg.
+The dances continued until the 1970s.